The Best Commercial Truck Insurance Companies for 2026

 Medical Payments

-Since private liability insurance only covers bodily injuries for other individuals involved in an accident in which your truck is at fault, it’s useful to obtain medical payments coverage, which covers medical bills for you and your passengers who may have also been injured.
+Since private liability insurance only covers bodily injuries for other individuals involved in an accident in which your truck is at fault, it is also beneficial to obtain medical payments coverage, which covers medical bills for you and your passengers who may have also been injured.

 Motor Truck Cargo Coverage